BUCS110-B1-Fall2024/final-project-sara-a/final-project-sara-a/template_final_project-master/README.md

 start the game
 move right paddle to hit ball
 ball should bounce of paddle
-dont move left paddle and let ball go out of the screen verify game ends after missed hit expected outcome: ball should bounce off hit paddle and game should end after paddle misses
+move left paddle up to the top of the screen and let ball miss and go out of the screen verify game ends after missed hit expected outcome: ball should bounce off hit paddle and game should end after second paddle misses

 test case 3: game over condition
 description: make sure game ends when ball falls out of the screen